topiga/nuc10i7fnh/Actively Used/README.md

 This NUC is embedding the Intel UHD Graphics 630 (Mobile) display controller with PCI ID of [[8086:3e9b]](http://pci-ids.ucw.cz/read/PC/8086/3e9b) that seems to be the one used by `Macmini8,1` natively.
 However, if no IDs are injected or the wrong ones, **WhateverGreen** may be assigning a different set of IDs (probably due to the CPU platform) which has insofrar led many times to lack of acceleration or computer freezes.

 It is thus important to _force_ a `device-id` and an `ig-platform-id` value in OpenCore that reflect this Mac Mini IGPU hardware, thus matching this NUC hardware.
 This leads to the safe use of `device-id` value `0x3e9b0000` and `AAPL,ig-platform-id` as `0x3e9b0007` (byte-swapped) thanks to Hackintool.
 See **DeviceProperties** at [Dortania](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html#deviceproperties).

+Starting from OpenCore 0.7.8 configuration, a more precise port definition was added in order to correctly identify the embedded HDMI port.
+For more information, consult the configuration [updates](Updates.md) history.

 4. The following custom SSDTs are included, defined and enabled: